NovoNordisk-OpenSource/openstudybuilder-description/docs/info_events.md

 At PHUSE EU Connect (16-19 November 2025, Hamburg), we'll be on site sharing our OpenStudyBuilder journey.
 Swing by to see our poster, **Status and Updates of OpenStudyBuilder**, and catch us in the **360i** track.

 Registration and additional information available [here](https://www.phuse-events.org/attend/frontend/reg/thome.csp?pageID=47495&eventID=74&traceRedir=4){target=_blank}.

+## Community Meeting (virtual)

+(8 December 2025, virtual event)

+(3 November 2025, virtual event)

+Join us at the OpenStudyBuilder community meeting!
+Don't miss out on the opportunity to ask any questions to us!
+We can demonstrate various functionality and provide insightful answers.
+We can discuss on a wide range of subjects.

+You can register for the event [here](https://www.linkedin.com/events/openstudybuildercommunitymeetin7374006530507051008/){target=_blank}.

+## SCDM - EMEA Conference

+(3-5 May 2026 - Copenhagen, Denmark)

+We plan to be at the SCDM and will submit a presentation.

+Additional event information available [here](https://scdm.org/scdm-2026-emea-conference/){target=_blank}.

 ## ADCM